Karl Litzmann

-Karl Litzmann (22 January 1850 – 28 May 1936) was a German World War I general and later Nazi Party member and state politician.
+Karl Litzmann (22 January 1850 – 28 May 1936) was a German World War I general and later Nazi Party member and politician.

 World War I

 He is best known for his victory at the Battle of Łódź (1914); he earned the nickname "the Lion of Brzeziny" there.
 On 29 November 1914 he was awarded the "Pour le Mérite" for military bravery and Oak Leaves (signifying a second award) on 18 August 1915.

 Interwar years

-Litzmann became a member of Nazi Party in 1929 having previously become a member of SA; he was elected to the Reichstag in 1932 but declined to serve on grounds that he had responsibilities to the Prussian State Parliament, where he was its most senior member, also known as Father of the House or Alterspräsident.
+Litzmann became a member of Nazi Party in 1929 having previously become a member of SA.
+He was elected as a deputy to the Reichstag in November 1932 from electoral constituency 5 (Frankfurt an der Oder) but resigned his mandate on 15 December 1932 on grounds that he had responsibilities to the Landtag of Prussia, where he was its most senior member, also known as Father of the House or Alterspräsident.
+In the next election of 5 March 1933, he was re-elected to his former seat in the Reichstag, but resigned again on 2 April 1933 due to his seat in the Landtag.
+At the election of 12 November 1933, he again was elected to the Reichstag, this time from constituency 4 (Potsdam I) and served until his death in 1936.
+On 26 August 1933, Prussian Minister President Hermann Göring appointed him to the recently reconstituted Prussian State Council where he also served until his death.

+The Chief of Staff of the Luftwaffe, Generalleutnant Walther Wever, died in an air accident shortly after taking off from Dresden to attend Litzmann's funeral in Berlin on 3 July 1936.

 Legacy

 After the 1939 Nazi invasion of Poland, the towns of Łódź and Brzeziny were renamed in honour of Karl Litzmann.
 On 11 April 1940 Łódź was officially retitled by the occupying German forces as Litzmannstadt, while Brzeziny later became Löwenstadt (lion city).
 After World War II the towns reverted to their original Polish names.

 Passau named a street after him.

 Karl Litzmann was an Honorary Citizen of Neuruppin.
 The honorary citizenship was withdrawn in 2007.

-He was the father of Karl-Siegmund Litzmann (1893-1945) who was General Commissioner for Estonia in the Reich Commissioner Ostland during the German occupation 1941 - 1944.
-He was also grandfather to Walter Lehweß-Litzmann (1907-1986).
+He was the father of Karl-Siegmund Litzmann (1893–1945) who was General Commissioner for Estonia in the Reichskommissariat Ostland during the German occupation 1941–1944.
+He was also grandfather to Walter Lehweß-Litzmann (1907–1986).